A plat form presentation for surface-links: Proofs of Theorems and

 A \textit{banded link} in $\R^3$ means a pair $(L, B)$ of a link $L$ and a family $B$ of mutually disjoint bands attaching to $L$.
-We write $L_B$ for a link obtained from $L$ by surgery along the bands belonging to $B$.
-A banded link $(L, B)$ is \textit{admissible} if both of $L$ and $L_B$ are trivial links.
+We let $L_B$ denote the link obtained from $L$ by surgery along the bands belonging to $B$.
+A banded link $(L, B)$ is \textit{admissible} if both $L$ and $L_B$ are trivial links.

 Let $(L, B)$ be an admissible banded link in $\R^3$.
 Let $\mathbf{d}$ and $\mathbf{D}$ be unions of mutually disjoint 2-disks embedded in $\R^3$ bounded by $L$ and $L_B$, respectively.
 Consider a closed surface $F = F(L, B)$ in $\R^4 = \R^3 \times \R$ defined by